Softorage/Softorage/content/software/mozilla-firefox.md

         official: true

 sysreq:
+  General:
     -
       min: ""
       recm: "Windows 7, 8, 10 | macOS 10.9, macOS 10.10, macOS 10.11, macOS 10.12, macOS 10.13 | GNU/Linux"
     -
       min: "For GNU/Linux: Firefox will not run at all without the following libraries or packages- GTK+ 3.4 or higher, GLib 2.22 or higher, Pango 1.22 or higher, X.Org 1.0 or higher (1.7 or higher is recommended), libstdc++ 4.6.1 or higher"
       recm: "For GNU/Linux: Minimum required packages plus- NetworkManager 0.7 or higher, DBus 1.0 or higher, GNOME 2.16 or higher, PulseAudio"
     -
       min: ""
       recm: "Pentium 4 or newer processor that supports SSE2 for Windows | Macintosh computer with an Intel x86 processor for macOS"
     -
       min: ""
       recm: "512MB RAM / 2GB for 64bit version"
     -
       min: ""
       recm: "200MB free hard disk space"

 developer: ["Mozilla Foundation and its contributors", "Mozilla Corporation"]